CalabreseLab/seekr/README.md

 ```

 #### kmer_count_barplot
-Barplot (outputname.pformat) of the transformed or raw z-score for kmer words of the input sequences (limit to 10).
-Calculate the z-score with BasicCounter, where user can define whether and how to do log2 transform.
-Order kmer words by the summed difference from the mean among all sequences, in descending or ascending order.
-Plot the top x kmer words with bars differently colored for each input sequences.
+Barplot enables users to create barplots of z-scores showing the relative abundance for select k-mers in a select set of sequences.
+Plotted *k*-mers can be arranged by their summed differences from the mean among all sequences, in descending or ascending order.
+Limit of 10 *k*-mers. [*** is this limit correct? ***]

 Python example:
 ```python